Igalia/explainers/canvas-writing-mode/README.md

 the model for authors, we will still use the existing `textBaseline` values to control the _horizontal_ position of vertical text.

+The HTML Canvas `TextMetrics` object include many attributes that report lengths, distances and bounds.
+The `TextMetrics width` attribute will return the length of the text in the `inline dimension` as defined by the [CSS Writing Mode spec](https://drafts.csswg.org/css-writing-modes-4/#abstract-axes).
+Similarly, `TextMetrics` attributes that refer to ascents or descents measure in the `block dimension`. `Left` and `Right` refer to the `inline dimension`.

 ### Example

 ![The effect of the proposed attributes on text rendering.](./attribute-output.png)

 ![The effect of the proposed attributes on placement for writing mode vertical.](./align-vertical.png)

+## An Alternate, Minimalist Change

+An alternate approach adds only the `textOrientation` attribute.
+This controls the orientation of characters without rotating the text box when rendered.
+The biggest advantage of this proposal is that it requires no changes to the specification around `textAlign`, `textBaseline` or `TextMetrics`; the text box is still horizontal as it is now.

+One downside of this approach is that the `textOrientation` values of `upright` and `sideways` no longer match the rendered direction, which may be confusing to those accustomed to CSS.
+We could define new values, invert the CSS meaning of `sideways` and `upright` to match the visual result, or keep the CSS meaning.
+Note that CSS only applies `textOrientation` when the `writing-mode` is `vertical`.
+For this reason we propose using the CSS semantics for `upright` and `sideways`, meaning `upright` orients characters with their intrinsic axis aligned horizontally, with `sideways` aligning the intrinsic axis vertically.
+The `mixed` value aligns characters according to the orientation in the font specification.

+Another downside of this approach is the requirement for an explicit transform to get vertical text.
+This small extra cost comes with the benefit of much simpler semantics around alignment, baselines and metrics.

 ## Alternatives considered